SUBJECTS — U.S. 1940 – 1991, Diversity, and Virginia; Mathematics; Science-Technology; Biography: Katherine Johnson;

 The characters who exhibit the most adherence to Jim Crow attitudes, the initially hostile police officer, the condescending white engineer in the Space Task Group, Paul Stafford, and Mrs. Mitchell, the white supervisor, all change their behavior.
 The policeman escorts the three protagonists to work.
 Mrs. Mitchell indicates her growing respect for Dorothy by addressing her as “Mrs. Vaughan” at the film’s end.
 And Paul Stafford reverses his resistance to Katherine’s presence and status, bringing her a cup of coffee.
 Coffee serves as a symbol for acceptance onto the NASA team.

 It was actually Mary Jackson who lost her cool about the segregated bathrooms.
 Dorothy Vaughan had sent her on a special assignment to East Computing.
 Mary “blew her top” to wind tunnel engineer Kazimierz “Kaz” Czarnecki (Karl Zielinski in the movie) about the egregious situation.
 He listened, then invited her to come work for him.
 He became her mentor, and she eventually organized his retirement party.
-Shetterly 254.
-Katherine Johnson simply ignored the “White Women” (only) bathroom signs at Langley, but the filmmakers scripted the scenes of her racing across the campus and her (Mary Jackson’s) explosion to demonstrate what other black women had to endure.
+Shetterly, p.
+254. Katherine Johnson did not have experiences of having to walk long distances to find a “Colored Women” bathroom, but other “colored computers” did.
+My Remarkable Journey, p.
+7. The filmmakers scripted the scenes of Katherine Johnson racing across the campus and her (Mary Jackson’s) explosion to demonstrate what other black women had to endure.

 The seating at the cafeteria at Langley was segregated.
 A West Computer named Miriam Mann found the “Colored Computers” table sign to be especially loathsome.
 She would periodically remove it, and it would reappear on the table some days later.
 Eventually, it wasn’t replaced.
-Shetterly 44.
-This could have been the inspiration for Katherine’s humiliating coffee pot encounters.
+Shetterly, p.
+44. This could have been the inspiration for Katherine’s humiliating coffee pot encounters which she does not recount in her memoir.

 Dorothy’s visit to the segregated library with her children depicts another obstacle to equality in the Jim Crow South.
 Separate and unequal schools were not the only barriers to learning and advancement that confronted African Americans.
 The photo below tells it all.